qligier/ch-epr/PMP-issues.md

 What goes into the medication plan?
 Which drug categories (i.e. dangerous/protected drugs, drug trials)?
 Are prescrivable non-drugs allowed (e.g. crutches)?

+Is there limitations depending on the drug type? (e.g. preventing patients from creating prescriptions for anything else than over-the-counter drugs)

 ## Drug database

 Do we need to connect the aggregator to a drug database (compendium)?
 If it shall reject 'protected' drugs or non-drugs, then surely yes.